 Which are the best-cushioned running shoes, the Hyperion Tempo or the Nike React Infinity Run?
 Find out here: Nike React Infinity Run 2 vs Brooks Hyperion Tempo.

 This shoe feels fast, with Rapid Roll tech (the curved heel and toe ends of the midsole) to propel you forward and encourage a quicker cadence.
 A carbon fibre plate also contributes to what feels like effortless speed, helping your legs keep up the pace while conserving energy.
 Then there’s DNA FLASH in the midsole, which Brooks claims will last for 400 miles.

-The GuideRails aim to keep excessive movement in the ankle in check, providing added support and contribute to quite a ‘dreamy’ experience.
-Everything seems to have been well designed in this shoe and even though on paper they are the heaviest shoe in this guide they don’t feel heavy while you’re moving.
-For me, they probably gave the most comfortable and enjoyable ride, and just instantly felt suited to my feet and running style.
+The GuideRails aim to keep excessive movement in the ankle in check, providing added support and contributing to quite a ‘dreamy’ experience.
+Everything seems to have been well designed in this shoe, and even though, on paper, they are the heaviest shoe in this guide, they don’t feel heavy while you’re moving.
+For me, they probably gave the most comfortable and enjoyable ride and just instantly felt suited to my feet and running style.